pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/dynamic-providers.md

 ---
-title: "Intro to Pulumi: Dynamic Resource Providers"
+title_tag: "Intro to Pulumi: Dynamic Resource Providers"
+title: "Dynamic Resource Providers"
 meta_desc: Dynamic resource providers are providers that can be written inside your Pulumi program.
 Learn how to use dynamic providers and use cases for them.
 menu:
   intro: